-The main equipment of the power plant will have a service life of more than 60 years, without the need for replacement.
+The main equipment of the Rooppur nuclear power plant will have a service life of more than 60 years, without the need for replacement.

 The power plant will also include meteorological and water gauge stations, permanent seismic stations, as well as storage and laboratory facilities.

-Construction of the nuclear power plant has been divided into stages, including the preparatory and main stages.
+Construction of the nuclear power plant was divided into stages, including the preparatory and main stages.
 The preparatory construction stage work was carried out during 2015-2016.
-It included the construction of amenities and office buildings, roads, security fences, and storage facilities.
+It included the construction of amenities and office buildings, roads, security fences and storage facilities.

-The main construction works include excavation works, the pit water removal system, development of pit for units one and two, soil stabilisation works, and foundations for both the reactor units.
+The main construction works include excavation works, the pit water removal system, development of pit for units one and two, soil stabilisation works and foundations for both reactor units.

-Russia has agreed to provide a $500m loan to Bangladesh for the project’s on-site engineering studies, project development, and personnel training.
+Russia agreed to provide a $500m loan to Bangladesh for the project’s on-site engineering studies, project development and personnel training.

-The Rooppur NPP incorporates the defence-in-depth protection system, which is a multi-layer protection and mitigation system.
+The Rooppur NPP incorporates the defence-in-depth protection, which is a multi-layer protection and mitigation system.
 Any human or man-made accidents can be mitigated using the system ensuring safety to the environment.

-JSC Atomstroyexport, a subsidiary of Rosatom, has been appointed as general contractor by BAEC for the project.
-The contractual scope includes the supply of equipment and materials, and nuclear fuel, as well as providing training to the project management team.
+JSC Atomstroyexport, a subsidiary of Rosatom, was appointed as a general contractor by BAEC for the project.
+The contractual scope includes the supply of equipment and materials and nuclear fuel, as well as providing training to the project management team.